 By allowing travelers to come to my space and time, I have met their world in an unusual way.
 I have introduced them to my world just as it is, by giving them a unique experience that only a home can.

-Read More: Couchsurfing – the Next Wave in Travel
+Read More: Couchsurfing – the Next Wave of Travel

 Fridge magnets and bookmarks are easy to buy souvenirs.
 I picked them from almost everywhere I went.
 Now, every time a new fridge magnet comes, some adjustments have to be made to accommodate it on the surface of my fridge.

-A chair right from the royal palaces that make feel like a princess or maybe a queen
+- A chair right from the royal palaces that make one feel like a princess or maybe a queen

 Practically speaking, furniture is not something that you can bring back from a destination.
 Yes, there are options to get it shipped, but that is not always economical enough to make sense.
 Our very own desi online stores like Urban Ladder are giving us the options to pick and choose from their collections of world furniture.